Our Mission

 School History

-He recruited a principal with teaching experience at NP Boston and, with three mission-driven teachers committed to working six days (and many evenings) a week as classroom teachers, coaches, janitors, advisors, and office staff, worked to adapt the Nativity model to New Bedford.
-This model of highly committed, young, enthusiastic teachers remains a pillar of the school’s success today.
+In 2000, the Highland Street Foundation purchased 66 Spring Street from the Northeast Maritime Institute.
+Barry recruited a principal with teaching experience at Nativity Prep Boston and, with three mission-driven teachers committed to working six days a week as classroom teachers, coaches, janitors, advisors, and office staff, he worked to adapt the Nativity model to New Bedford.
+While rooted in Jesuit traditions, the school has no diocesan affiliation and is non-religious.